|Type||Daily journal type|

 Setup a site wide Diary

-One of the most versatile ways I have learned to use the Diary plugin, is to set it up for use throughout my whole Moodle site.
+One of the most versatile ways I have learned to use the Diary plugin for general use, is to set it up for use throughout my whole Moodle site.
 The only downside is that you will need to install it on the site front page and when you do so you will need to change the, Default frontpage role, from Authenticated user on front page, to, Student (student).
 Without the student role, only an admin will be able to use it.

 Install the Diary plugin.
 On the site front page add a, Main menu, block.
 In your new Main menu block, Add an activity or resource, then select Diary.
 Give it a name such as, Site Wide Diary.
 Add a Description, such as, A site wide diary for use by everyone.
 In the Diary settings, under Availability, set Edit all entries to, Yes, and set, Edit entry dates, to, Yes.
 Go to, Site administration > Front page > Default frontpage role and change from, Authenticated user on front page, to, Student (student).
 On the front page, in the Main menu block, click the edit icon and select, Configure Main menu block.
 In the settings, Where this block appears, change the, Page contexts to, Display throughout the entire site, then Save changes.